The Best Soft Sugar Cookie Recipe

-2 more days till Christmas and now that I shared one recipe we ALWAYS make during the holidays, another thing we like to do every holiday season is make sugar cookies.
-My kids love them.
-It took me a few attempts but I finally found the best soft sugar cookie recipe on Pinterest… and then I tweaked it just a bit to fit my own taste.
+It took me a few attempts but I finally found the best soft sugar cookie recipe on Pinterest… and then I tweaked it just a bit to fit my own taste, cause that’s how we do here!

 So here’s what you need:

-- 1 cup margarine or butter (aka 2 sticks), at room temp
+- 1 cup unsalted butter (aka 2 sticks), softened at room temp

 - 1 3/4 cup sugar